hamzaaitbenyissa/ostorlab/README.md

 * ~~[Subjack](https://github.com/haccer/subjack): Subdomain takeover scanning tool.~~
 * [DnsReaper](https://github.com/punk-security/dnsReaper): Subdomain takeover scanning tool.

+## Contributing

+We welcome contributions from the community.
+If you would like to contribute to the project, please follow these steps:

+1. Fork the repository on GitHub.
+2. Create a new branch from the `main` branch.
+3. Make your changes and commit them with clear and concise messages.
+4. Push your changes to your forked repository.
+5. Create a pull request to the `main` branch of the original repository.

+Please ensure that your code follows the project's coding standards and includes appropriate tests.

 ## Credits

 As an open-source project in a rapidly developing field, we are always open to contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.